 - Tools – XS Advanced uses WebIDE for development and viewing database content.
 But it is not easy to do without Eclipse since you will most probably need to connect to a classic schema at some point.
 If you are building everything from scratch in HANA, the HANA WebIDE and the XSA Cockpit are the two main tools you must have.
 You can also use any code editor like VSCode (you need to install relevant CLIs) or SAP’s new Business Application Studio.

 - Code – XS Advanced uses the Multi-Target App (MTA) concept of SAP Cloud Foundry.
 What is that you ask?
-Typically, you will code in WebIDE (you can also code locally on your desktop, but that’s a topic for another day) where you create an MTA Project within which you will create apps for database artifacts, oData services, routing etc. The technology stack that’s most commonly used for these applications is Nodejs.
+Typically, you will code in WebIDE (you can also code locally on your desktop, but that’s a topic for another day) where you create an MTA Project within which you will create apps for database artifacts, oData services, routing etc. The technology stack most used most commonly or these applications is Nodejs.
 But you can get by with very little actual Nodejs coding.

 - Containerization – One of the main differentiating factors of XS Classic and XS Advanced is the concept of containers.
 HANA introduces HDI Containers which are basically your own slice of the database where you can safely do anything you want without disrupting or getting disrupted by anything else.
 These containers have their own special system users to access the database artifacts created within it.

 - CDS & Calculation Views and HDBViews – These are few of the database artifacts that you can create at design time in your MTA.
 Calculation views are graphical views that you can interact very easily with without any coding.
 HDBViews are the generic views that you can create on top of a table or other views.
 CDS views are SAP’s own special way of creating DB tables.
-CDS is also used to define odata services in the new way.
-XSODATA is yesterday’s news, although it is still supported by XS Advanced.
+CDS is also defines odata services in the new way.
+XSODATA is yesterday’s news, although XS Advanced still supports it.

 - Security – At the database level, everything is fortified using roles and privileges.
-Different accesses to database artifacts and tools within HANA are controlled by these privileges at a very granular level.
+These privileges control different accesses to the database artifacts and tools within HANA at a very granular level.
 You will run into a lot of ‘not sufficient privilege’ errors.
 At the odata service level, HANA prefers using oAuth as an authentication method.
-The service level security mechanism is called XSUAA or XS User Authentication and Authorization.
+The service level security mechanism is the XSUAA or XS User Authentication and Authorization.

 - Testing – To test oData services, use an HTTP client like Postman.
 You can test your services from browsers too as long as you are only making GET calls and there is no XSUAA layer over your services.
 HANA DB viewer is a good tool to test your database artifacts.
 There is an SQL analyzer to analyze the performance of your views.